steakbankfinance/steakbank-contract/docs/TechnologyDocument.md

 ![img](./img/unstakequeue.png)

 3. `accelerateUnstakedMature`: All pending unstakes will be inserted into the unstake queue.
 Only after all prior unstakes are fulfilled by the `unstakedBNBVault`, then current one can be claimed.
 This method can be used to move current unstake to the prior position.
-During this process, some SKB token from user wallet will be burned and the burn amount is proportional to the unstaked amount.
+During this process, some SBF token from user wallet will be burned and the burn amount is proportional to the unstaked amount.

 4. `batchClaimUnstakedBNB`: Once there is enough BNB in unstakedBNBVault, anyone can call this method to claim unstaked BNB.